massitaverna/ing-sw-2020-taverna-sorrentino-stagnoli/README.md

 ```

 ## External libraries
-Some external libraries are needed in order to run the software.
+Some external libraries are needed in order to run the software:
+- JavaFX
+- GSON

 They are already configured in the POM,
 so you'll just have to run Maven and let it do all the work for you.
 For this purpose, see next paragraph.

 ## How to use this software

 ### Generate the Jar